RIBA John and David Hubert bursary

-The aim of the RIBA John and David Hubert Bursary is to provide financial support to students enrolled in a professional qualification in architecture validated by the RIBA as either a Part 1 or a Part 2 course in the UK, who are in situations of forced displacement.
+The RIBA John and David Hubert Bursary provides financial support to students enrolled in a professional qualification in architecture validated by the RIBA as either a Part 1 or a Part 2 course in the UK, who are in situations of forced displacement.

-The bursary intends to assist, first and foremost, architecture students who have been forcibly displaced, and with any of the following immigration statuses:
+The bursary was established as a memorial to the brothers with the objective of assisting architecture students who have been forcibly displaced.
+This includes students with any of the following immigration statuses:

 - Asylum seeker